 Many People Relapse and Recover Again

 It can be very embarrassing and you may feel shameful about your relapse but you can’t let this stop you from moving forward.
-The first thing you want to do is talk to your supports, with people who have been through a relapse before.
+You first want to talk to your support, with people who have been through a relapse before.

 Now you wonder since you slipped up, did you just throw all of your sobriety down the drain?
-A relapse can make you stronger in your recovery, revealing a weakness you may have overlooked.
+A relapse can strengthen your recovery, revealing a weakness you may have overlooked.
 This is something you can learn from.
 There is no time frame as to when you recover from a relapse.
-Recovery is a way of life, something you work on every day in many different ways.
-There are some other steps you may want to consider after you have picked yourself up.
+Recovery is a way of life you work on every day in many different ways.
+You may want to consider some other steps after you have picked yourself up.

 Picking Yourself Back Up After a Relapse

 Should you go back to treatment?
 Whether or not you should return to treatment will depend on the severity of your lapse and the circumstances surrounding it.
-If the relapse consisted of a few hours or a few days, you may be able to veer back to your recovery path somewhat seamlessly.
-If you went on multiple week-long benders, another round of treatment may be in order.
-Just like every addiction story is different, so is the path to recovery.
+If the relapse consisted of a few hours or a few days, you might be able to veer back to your recovery path somewhat seamlessly.
+If you went on multiple week-long benders, another round of treatment might be in order.
+Like every addiction story is different, so is the path to recovery.

 Overcome The Pain of a Relapse